 Here, you have a few options.
 Let’s select the first radio button to filter the list, and check Unique records only.
 Click OK.

 Now, you have the same unique values, but this time they are filtered out, instead of removed.
-If you select these cell and press Ctrl + C, only unique values will be copied.
+If you select these cells and press Ctrl + C, only unique values will be copied.

 Remove values with an Excel formula

 In this example, we will use a COUNTIF function.
 It counts the number of cells inside a range that meet the given criteria.